DavidLichtenberger/reaper-csurf-us2400/readme.md

 *   There is a meter mode (where the encoder rings emulate VU meters) that works when you use the US-2400 as a fake MCU, but I didn’t really try to implement it in this extension ...
 I must admit, I don’t really see the use – after all it’s only 15 diodes per encoder?

-*   When I have some time, I'll update the ‘Issues’ section with known bugs and stuff.
-As of now it's nothing major.
+*   When I have some time, I’ll update the ‘Issues’ section with known bugs and stuff.
+As of now it’s nothing major.